ivkram/specvizitor/docs/userguide/inspection-basics.rst

 .. figure:: ../screenshots/new_file.png

 **First**, specify the name of the output file.
-This is the file where specvizitor stores the results of our inspections (redshifts, for example).
+This is the file where specvizitor stores the results of inspections (redshifts, for example).
 Specifically, it comprises at least the following columns:

 .. list-table::
     :header-rows: 1